ruofei-wang/ion/docker/README.md

 getnextkey: [Error : 651 : not inited]
 getnextkey: [Error : 651 : not inited]
 ```

-As you noticed we have mounted docker volume to a local folder **/data/db**.
+As you noticed, we have mounted a Docker volume to a local folder **/data/db**.
 Go inside this folder on your server and check if its size is growing (```sudo du -h .*```)

 Now connect to the running container:
 ```
-docker exec -ti ton-node /bin/bash
+docker exec -ti ion-node /bin/bash
 ```
 and try to connect and execute **getconfig** command via validator-engine-console:
 ```
-validator-engine-console -k client -p server.pub -a localhost:$(jq .control[].port <<< cat /var/ton-work/db/config.json) -c getconfig
+validator-engine-console -k client -p server.pub -a localhost:$(jq .control[].port <<< cat /var/ion-work/db/config.json) -c getconfig
 ```
-if you see a json output that means that validator-engine is up, now execute **last** command with a lite-client:
+If you see a JSON output, that means that the validator-engine is up.
+Now execute the **last** command with a lite-client:
 ```
-lite-client -a localhost:$(jq .liteservers[].port <<< cat /var/ton-work/db/config.json) -p liteserver.pub -c last
+lite-client -a localhost:$(jq .liteservers[].port <<< cat /var/ion-work/db/config.json) -p liteserver.pub -c last
 ```
-if you see the following output:
+If you see the following output:
 ```
 conn ready
 failed query: [Error : 652 : adnl query timeout]